THIS IS NOT A MODULE. YOU CAN'T ENABLE IT. FOLLOW THE INSTRUCTIONS.

 - Make a backup of your database.

-- On a multisite install, cd into the site you're rebuilding, as in
+- On a multisite install, either use correct drush alias, or cd into the site you're rebuilding, as in

 How To Use Registry Rebuild Without Drush

 This isn't a module, but it's just packaged as a module download to make it so